envoyproxy/gateway/docs/latest/user/rsa+ecdsa-secure-gateways.md

 Follow the steps from the [Quickstart Guide](quickstart.md) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

-This guide builds over the [Secure Gateways](secure-gateways.md) guide which uses a self-signed RSA derived Server certificate and private key.
+Follow the steps in the [Secure Gateways](secure-gateways.md) guide to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.

 ## Pre-checks

-While testing in Cluster without External LoadBalancer Support, we can query the example app through Envoy proxy while enforcing an RSA cipher.
+While testing in [Cluster without External LoadBalancer Support](secure-gateways.md#clusters-without-external-loadbalancer-support), we can query the example app through Envoy proxy while enforcing an RSA cipher, as shown below:

 ```shell
 curl -v -HHost:www.example.com --resolve "www.example.com:8443:127.0.0.1" \
 --cacert example.com.crt https://www.example.com:8443/get  -Isv --ciphers ECDHE-RSA-CHACHA20-POLY1305 --tlsv1.2 --tls-max 1.2
 ```

-At the same time, since the Secret configured at this point is an RSA based Secret, if we enforce the usage of an ECDSA cipher, the call should fail as follows
+Since the Secret configured at this point is an RSA based Secret, if we enforce the usage of an ECDSA cipher, the call should fail as follows

 ```shell
 $ curl -v -HHost:www.example.com --resolve "www.example.com:8443:127.0.0.1" \